edespino/cloudberry-site/docs/sql-stmts/create-table.md

 ### Like clause

-While a `LIKE` clause exists in the SQL standard, many of the options that Cloudberry Database accepts for it are not in the standard, and some of the standard's options are not implemented by Cloudberry Database.
+While a `LIKE` clause exists in the SQL standard, many of the options that Apache Cloudberry accepts for it are not in the standard, and some of the standard's options are not implemented by Apache Cloudberry.

 ### With clause

-The `WITH` clause is a Cloudberry Database extension; storage parameters are in the standard.
+The `WITH` clause is a Apache Cloudberry extension; storage parameters are in the standard.

 ### Tablespaces

-The Cloudberry Database concept of tablespaces is not part of the SQL standard.
+The Apache Cloudberry concept of tablespaces is not part of the SQL standard.
 The clauses `TABLESPACE` and `USING INDEX TABLESPACE` are extensions.

 ### Typed tables

 Typed tables implement a subset of the SQL standard.
 According to the standard, a typed table has columns corresponding to the underlying composite type as well as one other column that is the "self-referencing column".
-Cloudberry Database does not support self-referencing columns explicitly.
+Apache Cloudberry does not support self-referencing columns explicitly.

 ### Partition by clause

-Table partitioning via the `PARTITION BY` clause is a Cloudberry Database extension.
+Table partitioning via the `PARTITION BY` clause is a Apache Cloudberry extension.

 ### Partition of clause

-Table partitioning via the `PARTITION OF` clause is a Cloudberry Database extension.
+Table partitioning via the `PARTITION OF` clause is a Apache Cloudberry extension.

 ### Data distribution

-The Cloudberry Database concept of a parallel or distributed database is not part of the SQL standard.
+The Apache Cloudberry concept of a parallel or distributed database is not part of the SQL standard.
 The `DISTRIBUTED` clauses are extensions.

 ## See also